tim-morriss/pyscrapeTrain/README.md

 # pyscrapeTrain

 Python script for downloading all tracks from a traktrain.com url.
+It functions as a TrakTrain downloader to mp3.

 Similar functionality to defunct scrapeTrainV2 but written in Python.
 (I wrote this from scratch as I don't have any experience with Ruby).